JustAnotherHeroRiding/What-The-Key/Song Key.md

 ##### Optimization Possibility
 - We could store the array of track ids as one string which we can get directly from the db and make the call to spotify with it instead of fetching all track ids which is slower.
 However let's see what the actual bottleneck is.

-## Playing songs
-- Figure out a way to play the song directly from spotify using the user's account
-- This way the user can see the information about the track and play along

 ## Create an auth guard
 - If a user that is not logged in is trying to access sites such as /profile, /library, /deleted, they should be redirected to the log in screen #DONE